makerdao/dss-allocator/README.md

 A global permissions registry, inspired by [ds-roles](https://github.com/dapphub/ds-roles).

-- Allows AllocatorDaos to list operators to manage AllocatorVaults, funnels and conduits in a per-action resolution.
+- Allows AllocatorDAOs to list operators to manage AllocatorVaults, funnels and conduits in a per-action resolution.
 - Warded by the Pause Proxy, which needs to add a new AllocatorDAO once one is onboarded.

 ### AllocatorRegistry